isaacaaa/Nuclear-public-opinion-hierarchical-classification/README.md

 # Nuclear-public-opinion-hierarchical-classification
-This is the implementation of the paper "Position Analysis of Internet Public Opinions - A Case Study of Nuclear Energy Policy in Taiwan"
+This is the implementation of the paper "Position Analysis of Internet Public Opinions - A Case Study of Nuclear Energy Policy in Taiwan".

 ## Colab